sabbir-rupom/akaash-rest-api/README.md

 }
 ```
 * To populate your console page with you own API, edit `api-list.json` page with appropriate API information
+* This project is tested in PHP version 5.6 to 7.2.4 .
+Any version of PHP below the lower number or upper may cause errors during project run.

 ## Used Libraries